Memory Care: Led by Heartfelt Dedication and Joyful Moments

 Discovering Her Purpose

-Riley’s studies in health science and psychology, with a focus on the psychology of aging, led her toward a career in memory care.
+Riley’s college studies in health science and psychology, with a focus on the psychology of aging, led her toward a career in Memory Care.
 She started as a Resident Care Associate (RCA) for a memory care unit during her sophomore year at Quinnipiac University, where she assisted with personal care and hygiene.
 After graduation, she transitioned into activities, which allowed her to express her creativity.
 Since she arrived at New Pond Village, she has introduced unique experiences for residents that she likes to call “armchair travel,” where Riley organizes activities around a destination such as baking Key Lime pies to “visit” Key West, Florida.
 She also she aspires to introduce seasonal produce and “barn babies” from a local farm.

 Tailored Activities to Boost Engagement and Fun